 What Should I Say to the Other Driver After a Maryland Car Accident?

-After a car accident in Maryland, ask the other driver if he or she is OK.
+After a car accident in Easton or elsewhere in Maryland, ask the other driver if he or she is OK.
 Remain calm, even if the other driver caused the crash.
 Rather than yelling or talking about blame, check on the other driver’s welfare.
 Call 911 for an ambulance if people sustained injuries.

 Exchange names, contact details, and insurance details with the other driver if he or she is in a fit state to do so.
 Get as many details as possible including multiple phone numbers and the identity of his or her employer.
 Call the police and take pictures of the scene, and even video with your smartphone.
 Talk to witnesses by the roadside.
 Call the police.
 Often Maryland State Police will attend an accident if it’s on an Interstate or a major road.
 State troopers attend accidents day in, day out.
 They know all of the most important questions to ask.
 Answer all questions accurately and truthfully.
 Don’t apologize to a police officer.
 If you are unsure about an answer say “I don’t know.”
 Don’t try to interpret the accident and apportion blame.
 Don’t highlight things you could have done better to avoid a crash.
 That’s the police officer’s job.
 Keep your account short, to the point, and stick to the facts.

 Don’t be argumentative at an accident scene or interrupt when the police officer talks to the other driver.
 Your behavior at the accident scene can be important later in your lawsuit.